AndrewRathbun/Awesome-KAPE/README.md

 Official GitHub repositories:

 - [KapeFiles](https://github.com/EricZimmerman/KapeFiles) - This repository contains all the Targets and Modules utilized by KAPE to collect and process forensic artifacts
-- [KapeDocs](https://github.com/EricZimmerman/KapeDocs) - This repository serves as the backend for KAPE's KapeDocs page, linked [here](https://ericzimmerman.github.io/KapeDocs/)
+- [KapeDocs](https://github.com/EricZimmerman/KapeDocs) - This repository serves as the backend for KAPE's Official Documentation, linked [here](https://ericzimmerman.github.io/KapeDocs/)

 Community KAPE-related GitHub repositories: